Gbengawins/Chat-ai-App/client/iBukunChat/readMe.md

-In this Reactjs project, we will make an awesome responsive Chat GPT 2.0 website clone step-by-step by using Open AI API.
-We learn React hooks, tailwind css, open AI integration, and many more.
-We will also build a backend using Open AI's latest package!
-You can build your own chatbot interface and then can integrate it into any web service.
-At the end, we are going to deploy this app on vercel as a full-stack application so you can share your skills with others.
+# ABOUT

+This is a beginner level Reactjs project.
+It is an awesome responsive Chat GPT 2.0 website clone using the Open AI API.

+The project made use of React hooks, tailwind css, open AI integration, and other frameworks.

+The backend is equally built using the latest Open AI package!

+This project can be integrated into any web service.